Key West Sailing Charters

 Full-Day Sail – the extra time allows for adventuring further away from the marina with your Captain and mate.
 In addition to all the benefits of the half-day sail, lunch is provided.

-Island Adventure for Two – Your adventure begins with a sail to the reef for snorkeling and swimming.
+Island Adventure for Four – Your adventure begins with a sail to the reef for snorkeling and swimming.
 From there, you’ll sail further west to a remote island.
 During your adventure, your captain and mate will prepare and serve lunch, dinner and breakfast the following morning.

 What’s in a Name.